-And as good as that is for providers looking to improve health outcomes, it’s even better news for the patients who depend on that care to stay healthy and out of the hospital.
+Directly beneficial to providers looking to improve health outcomes, this is even better news for the patients who depend on that care to stay healthy and out of the hospital.
 For chronic care patients who may be worried about their future, receiving care from doctors and clinicians who are better informed and prepared to come to their assistance with immediate action can be a huge source of comfort.

 RPM patient benefit #3: A new opportunity for self-care.

 Once a barrier to telehealth, computer literacy rates are at all-time highs today, even among seniors.
 An AARP national study released in 2020 found that 77% of older Americans use a smartphone.
 Not only do most folks of all ages have some kind of mobile device like a tablet or phone, but many millions also regularly engage in self-care activities with step monitors and other popular apps.

 The best platforms for remote patient monitoring include interface options that are easy and intuitive for patients to use.
 Using a browser website or a smartphone app, they can keep tabs on the details of their own care, every day.
 For some patients, that creates enthusiasm and engagement that were difficult to achieve with more traditional care models.

 Some people will always remain reluctant or unable to use technology, no matter how user friendly.
 Luckily, new devices like cellular-enabled blood pressure monitors provide an option that works out of the box, without the need for a smartphone, tablet or other device, extending the benefit of remote patient monitoring to even more patients.

 RPM patient benefit #4: Greater oversight and communications.